HKS-HNS/Arduino-Terminal/README.md

 ## Features from the Server:

-- Set the program from where you wanna have the ram or usage
+- Set the program from where you want to have the ram or usage
    - per process id
    - to start a process
 - Set the port